Nahum Chapter 3

 3:13 Look, your people [is] like

-women in the middle of you: the gates of your land have been wide opened to your enemies: the fire will devour your city gates.
+women among you: the gates of your land have been wide opened to your enemies: the fire will devour your city gates.

 3:14 Draw water for the siege